John Kiriakou

-John Chris Kiriakou (/kiri'A:ku:/ kee-ree-AH-koo; born August 9, 1964) is an American whistleblower, author, journalist and former intelligence officer.
-Kiriakou is a columnist with Reader Supported News and co-host of Political Misfits on Sputnik Radio.
-He was sent to prison for exposing the torturous interrogation techniques of the Central Intelligence Agency (CIA).
+John Chris Kiriakou (/kiri'A:ku:/ kee-ree-AH-koo; born August 9, 1964) is an American former Central Intelligence Agency (CIA) officer, author, and whistleblower who, in 2007, exposed the CIA's use of torture during the war on terror.
+He was an intelligence analyst and operations officer for the CIA's Counterterrorism Center and a senior investigator for the Senate Foreign Relations Committee.

-He was an intelligence analyst and operations officer for the CIA's Counterterrorism Center, senior investigator for the Senate Foreign Relations Committee, and a consultant for ABC News.
-He was the first U.S. government official to confirm in December 2007 that waterboarding was used to interrogate al-Qaeda prisoners, which he described as torture.